arXiv/arxiv-docs/source/help/policies/content-types.md

 Research articles are the primary content-type submitted to arXiv.

-## Content types that are typically not accepted include
+## Content types that are typically NOT accepted include

 - Undergraduate research
 - Course projects